mvrozanti/RAT-via-Telegram/README.md

 - [WIP] Self-Destruct RAT on the target PC.
 - [WIP] Take snapshots from the webcam (if attached).
 - [WIP] Copy and Move files on the target PC.
-- [WIP] Delete files on the target PC.
 - More coming soon!

 ## Screenshots: